Guided tour to Jerusalem

 Coastal Cities of Central & Northern Israel

-Tel Aviv might be the most well-known coastal city, but there’s so much to see outside of the Israel’s biggest metropolis.
+Tel Aviv is probably the most well-known coastal city, but there’s much more to see outside of the Israel’s biggest metropolitan area.

 Geopolitical Tour of Jerusalem & Samaria